 Current welcome offer

-You’ll be eligible for $200 back after you spend $1,000 in purchases on your new card within the first 3 months.
-Other no annual fee cash back cards also regularly offer intro bonuses worth $150 to $200 or more for spending $500 to $1,000 in the same time frame.
+A $200 value is par for the course, but considering how steep the spending requirement is, there are plenty of no annual fee cash back cards that regularly pay out slightly lower intro bonuses worth $150 to $200 or more for spending $500 to $1,000 in half the time frame.

 The Amex Blue Cash Everyday earns cash back with a tiered category structure, meaning it earns rewards on several bonus categories at different rates.